 So where do you start?
 First, let’s get rid of all the junk food.
 Your going to have to take a deep breath and be fierce here.
 Start with the obvious candy and packaged snacks and then move to other processed foods.
 Why?
-Because most of these are loaded with hidden sugar, which translates into bad carbs.
-No need to feel guilty if you have lots of food, the local food bank or other charities will welcome your donations.
+Because most of these are loaded with hidden sugar, which translates into poor carbs.

 Now for the fun part, restocking.
-On a low carb plan you will be eating more fresh produce and other perishable foods.
-So you need to plan accordingly.
+On a low carb keto plan you will be eating more fresh produce and other perishable foods.
+Make sure you plan accordingly.
 Next, comes the part where you need to be extra careful, condiments.
 This is where reading your labels is a must.
-You will have to reevaluate your salad dressings and make sure that they are not loaded with sugar.
+You will have to reevaluate your sauces and make sure that they are not loaded with sugar.
 Generally, you’ll find that low fat dressings are the worst offenders.

-So what staples should you include? let’s start with the obvious liquids.
+Exactly which staples should you include?
+Let’s start with the obvious liquids.
 Water should be at the top of your list as well as tea and coffee.
 Some people have mixed views on diet drinks, you need to do what’s best for you.
 My theory is that transforming our eating habits overnight can be difficult without having some transition foods.
 You can wean off these as you move forward.
 These however should not be an everyday treat.

 Regarding dairy products, choose from a huge selection.
 From the gourmet to the humble there is plenty to choose from.
 Eggs will be a big part of your diet, and we are talking about the real thing here.
 Ditch those egg white substitutes that comes in a box.
-Use real butter not fake margarine, as our bodies cannot recognize them and it causes blocked arteries.
+Use real butter not fake margarine, as our bodies cannot recognize them.

-As far as meats, here is where you can have fun.
+As far as meat is concerned, the sky is pretty much the limit.
 Be willing to try new meats, as all are allowed including fowl, fish and shellfish.
-Cold cuts are accepted too, but avoid those containing nitrates and check the label for gluten and starch fillers.
+Cold cuts are accepted too, but avoid those containing nitrates and check the label for gluten, sugar and starch fillers.

-Fats and oils, most low carbers will tell you that foods high in saturated fats like coconut and butter are not a problem and are actually part of your plan when bad carbs are eliminated.
-Once your body is in Ketosis and is burning fat for fuel it will keep your metabolism running on high.
+You will need to learn to embrace fat.
+In a low carb keto plan your body uses fat for fuel so adding natural fats to your diet makes sense.
+You should not fear fat.
 What spells disaster is when we eat these saturated fats with a high carb diet.
-Make sure you use oils high in omega 3, and avoid partially hydrogenated oils like canola and all other man-made oils.
+It’s the carbs that are responsible not the fat.
+Make sure you use oils high in omega 3, and avoid partially hydrogenated oils like canola, margarines and all other man-made oils.